VivianG0616/Energy-Consumption-Analysis-System/README.md

 - Nested while-loop sub-menu for location + customer-type investigation.
 - Built-in data validation (duplicate IDs, missing fields, negative values, out-of-range values).
 - Efficiency Score, Top 10 customers (bubble sort), outage-vs-consumption comparison, and affordability classification as extended analyses.

+ ## Extended Analysis

+The notebook also includes exploratory analyses built on the same 20-record dataset.
+These are flagged separatel for better explanation

+Efficiency Score (0–100): a composite score based on consumption band, renewable share, and outage exposure.
+Top 10 Customers: ranked by consumption using a bubble sort.
+The top 3 spots are all Industrial accounts, reinforcing Finding #1 above.
+Outage vs. Consumption: customers with fewer than 10 outage hours averaged 2,152 kWh, versus 898.67 kWh for customers with 10 or more outage hours — higher outage exposure corresponds with lower recorded consumption.
+Affordability Model: electricity cost as a percentage of an assumed ₦150,000 monthly income.
+7 of 20 records (35%) fall into a "High Burden" category (cost above 100% of assumed income), including all 3 Industrial records.

+Notes on these results:

+The outage-consumption relationship is based on a small sample (20 records split into two groups) — worth investigating further before concluding it reflects suppressed demand rather than genuinely lower need.
+The affordability model applies one flat income assumption across all customer types, including Industrial and commercial accounts billed as businesses rather than households — this overstates their affordability burden and should be revisited (e.g. separate household-income and business-revenue variants) before being used operationally.
+System Features
+Menu-driven interface (13 options): view records, total/average consumption, highest/lowest consumer, electricity cost, classification, location analysis, customer-type analysis, monthly analysis, high-attention customers, and a full summary report.
+Nested while-loop sub-menu for location + customer-type investigation.
+Built-in data validation (duplicate IDs, missing fields, negative values, out-of-range values).
+Extended: Efficiency Score, Top 10 customers (bubble sort), outage-vs-consumption comparison, and affordability classification.

 ## Tech Stack